Google fourth-quarter revenue misses Wall Street target

 "Business is slowing.
 The core is slowing.
 And what we're saying is, it's going to look on paper even worse as the dollar strengthens.
 And we are not at that point where mobile monetization is improving," he said.
 "The thesis that the landscape is changing and Google is missing out - I don't think it will hold to be true, but they haven't squelched it."

 Consolidated revenue in the three months ended Dec.
-31 totalled $18.10 billion (12 billion pounds), compared to $15.71 billion in the year-ago period.
+31 totaled $18.10 billion, compared to $15.71 billion in the year-ago period.
 Analysts polled by Thomson Reuters I/B/E/S were looking for revenue of $18.46 billon.

 Chief Financial Officer Patrick Pichette said in a statement that revenue grew "despite strong currency headwinds."